 Sometimes it can be confusing to start or follow through the process for dealing with a problem.
-This can be especially true if you do not feel well or have limited energy.
-Other times, you may not have the knowledge you need to take the next step.
+This can

 Get help from an independent government organization

 We are always available to help you.
 But in some situations you may also want help or guidance from someone who is not connected with us.
 You can always contact your State Health Insurance Assistance Program (SHIP).
 This government program has trained counselors in every state.
 The program is not connected with us or with any insurance company or health plan.
 The counselors at this program can help you understand which process you should use to handle a problem you are having.
 They can also answer your questions, give you more information, and offer guidance on what to do.